Last Updated on

-Jale is a small developing beach stopover.
+Jale is a small developing beach stopover, but still worth including in your Albania itinerary.
 You can find some amazing luxury places to stay here, a daybed can cost over 100 euros!
 In the summer it’s buzzing with people and in the other seasons, it’s completely empty.
-Depending on when you come to Albania might be reliant if you stay here or not as in the summer the parties can be wild.
+Depending on when you visit south Albania might affect if you stay here or not as in the summer the parties can be wild.
 If partying is not your thing then you can choose to stay in Dhermi for an extra night.

 Whilst you relax or party in Jale make sure you hire a kayak and go to the nearby beach paradise of Gjipe.
-Nowadays it’s not so secret but it’s still such a beautiful place to visit.
+Nowadays it’s not so secret but it’s still such a beautiful place to visit in south Albania.
 You can go here by car (only 4wd) or by walking or kayak!
 This beach is set in between a huge canyon and is a popular choice for people who love to camp.

 Where to stay?